Comparing the Growing List of FinTech Debit Cards

 As a Cash Card user myself, I may be a bit biased, but I find this offering to be the best of the first three P2P options on this list.
 For what it’s worth, Square Cash is also my favorite P2P app to use in general, so perhaps that also plays a factor.
 In any case, the Boost feature shows that companies can create value for their customers by partnering with other brands (something that will come up again later).
 Because of this I definitely give Square credit for creating a debit card that’s actually worth using.

-Biggest perk: 1.6% APY on your balance (but more perks could be coming)
+Biggest perk: .2% APY on your balance (*note: this is after the emergency rate cut — but more perks could be coming)

 SoFi is a FinTech startup that seems to do a little bit of everything these days.
 While the company might be most associated with loans, they’ve recently pushed active and automated investment accounts as well.
 Elsewhere, they also offer their SoFi Money account and Visa (soon to be MasterCard) debit card.